BRAID

 What's coming next

-A founding license unlocks every update during your year — including everything below as it ships.
+A Pro license unlocks every update during your year — including everything below as it ships.

 Linear integration